Fall 2020 Registration

 register for an outdoor class, understanding it moves to Zoom if it rains;

 Kindergarten classes are scheduled for in person (with masks) or online.
-We are only offering 1 class for 4 year olds at this time and it is completely virtual.
+We are not offering any preschool classes at this time.

 Additional opportunities for all registered students: